Identify the matrix given as a 2x2 matrix: \(\begin{bmatrix} 5 & 7 \\ 2 & 3 \end{bmatrix}\).

 Determinant of a 2x2 Matrix

 A matrix is a rectangular array of numbers arranged in rows and columns.
-In this case, the matrix is represented as two rows and two columns, with the first row containing the numbers 5 and 7, and the second row containing 2 and 3.
-Understanding how to read and interpret matrices is essential for performing operations such as finding determinants.
+Each element is identified by its row and column position.
+Understanding how to read and identify elements in a matrix is essential for performing operations like finding determinants.